 \textbf{Robustness against pruning.} For pruning, we adopt the commonly used technique as in~\cite{han2015learning}, i.e., setting the parameters with smaller absolute values to zero, which has little impact on the model's performance.
-Taking the self-supervised algorithm SimCLR as an example, we transfer it to four downstream tasks and prune 10\% to 90\% parameters of downstream tasks' models based on their absolute values.
-Results in Figure~\ref{fig:analysis_robustness} illustrate that if the DNNs-watermarked are pruned at a lower pruning rate (less than 60\%), the performance of the main tasks is maintained.
-The outlier index of SSL-WM is far more extensive than 3 (i.e., the red line in the Figure~\ref{fig:analysis_robustness}), which can effectively verify ownership of the stolen model.
-However, when the pruning rate is significant (90\%), the models have been pruned to be considered as ``fail'' on the main tasks (e.g., the accuracy of CIFAR-10, STL-10, CINIC-10, GTSRB is reduced to 11.9\%, 22.3\%, 21.5\%, and 14.3\%, respectively).
-The outlier index of SSL-WM in CIFAR-10, STL-10, GTSRB, and CINIC-10 is less than 3, but such a high degree of pruning almost wholly ruins the main task of those models.
+Taking the self-supervised algorithm SimCLR (in CV tasks) and BERT (in NLP tasks) as examples, we transfer them to their downstream tasks and prune 10\% to 90\% parameters of downstream tasks' models based on their absolute values.
+Results in Figure~\ref{fig:analysis_robustness} illustrate that if the watermarked DNNs are pruned at a lower pruning rate (less than 30\%), the performance of the main tasks is maintained.
+The outlier index of SSL-WM is far more extensive than 3 (i.e., the red line in Figure~\ref{fig:analysis_robustness}), which can effectively verify ownership of the stolen model.
+However, when the pruning rate is significant, the models have been pruned to be considered as ``fail'' on the main tasks (e.g., with 90\% pruning rate, the accuracy of CIFAR-10, STL-10, CINIC-10, GTSRB is reduced to 11.9\%, 22.3\%, 21.5\%, and 14.3\%, respectively; with 50\% pruning rate, the accuracy of binary classification NLP tasks (i.e., IMDB and MRPC) is reduced to below 60\% and the accuracy of the three classification NLP task (i.e., SNLI) is reduced to below 50\%), the outlier index of SSL-WM is less than 3.
+But such a high degree of pruning almost wholly ruins the main task of those models.